Use Entra ID Access Reviews to Check for Inactive Guests

 Figure 1 shows the access review I created to locate guests inactive for the last 365 days.

-Creating an Azure AD access review for inactive guest accounts
+Creating a new Entra ID access review for inactive guests.

-Figure 1: Creating an Azure AD access review for inactive guest accounts
+Figure 1: Creating an Entra ID access review for inactive guest accounts

 Reviewing Inactive Guests

-After creating the review, Azure AD background processing locates Microsoft 365 groups in the tenant that have guest members.
-Azure AD uses sign-in records for the review period to determine if any guests in a group are deemed inactive, Azure AD sends email to the group owner (Figure 2) to ask them to review the inactive groups and decide if the membership in the group should continue for the inactive guests.
+After creating the review, a background processing job locates Microsoft 365 groups in the tenant that have guest members.
+Entra ID uses sign-in records for the review period to determine if any guests in a group are deemed inactive, Entra ID sends email to the group owner (Figure 2) to ask them to review the inactive groups and decide if the membership in the group should continue for the inactive guests.

 Email notification for a group owner to review inactive guests